butterflyology/Neonympha_geomorph/misc/notes.md

 - 2020-01-07: Essentially copied the museum photos into a <kbd>Supplemented</kbd> directory and added the Google Image photos.
 The museum photos reside in the <kbd>Museum</kbd> directory.
 - 2020-01-20: Added the `imgaug` package to the `docker` image.
 Also added `Augmentor`.
 - 2020-06-09: Need to work on the image augmentation, especially the color normalization.
 Fixed the path from `gimage` to `mimage` in the `museum_images.ipynb`.
 - 2020-06-16: Issues with the `ClassConfusion` module through `fastai.widgets`.
 Trying the hard code and commenting offending lines.
+- 2021-09-30: To create the `R` `docker` image with the appropriate packages:
+    1.
+    2.